apple-avadhesh/apple-avadhesh.github.io/_posts/2021-12-18-How-to-code-sign-publish-an-App-to-the-App-Store.md

 render_with_liquid: false
 ---

-# How to submit your app to the App Store ?
-[Updated: 18th Dec 2021]

 ## Prerequisites
 - Xcode compatible project(Using React-Native Project in this tutorial and Xcode 13.1).
 - [App Developer Account](https://developer.apple.com/programs/), Enroll for one if you dont have it.